Atlantic wolffish: Characteristics

 Atlantic wolffish inhabit both the west and east coasts of the Atlantic.
 In the west Atlantic, they are present as far north as the Davis Strait, of the Canadian territory of Nunavut, populating the shores of Greenland, Newfoundland, and Nova Scotia, extending as far south as Cape Cod.
 Although they are seldom seen south of Cape Cod, there have been sightings in New Jersey.
-The most dense populations are in Georges Bank, the Gulf of Maine and the Great South Channel.
+The densest populations are in Georges Bank, the Gulf of Maine and the Great South Channel.
 In the eastern Atlantic, they range from Russia's White Sea and Novaya Zemlya, through the Nordic countries and British Isles, to the Bay of Biscay.
 A single record was reported in 1958 from the western Mediterranean Sea in the gulf of Genoa, Italy.

 Atlantic wolffish are primarily stationary fish, rarely moving from their rocky homes.
 They are benthic dwellers, living on the hard ocean floor, frequently seen in nooks and small caves.
 They like cold water, at depths of 20 to 500 m.
 They are usually found in water temperatures of 30 to 52 F. Since they can live in near-freezing waters (salt water only freezes at slightly below 0 C), to keep their blood moving smoothly, they contain a natural antifreeze.

 Three related species (Atlantic, northern and spotted wolffish) occur in the north Atlantic.
 The northern wolffish has loose gelatinous flesh, but the other species are esteemed as food, both fresh and preserved.
 They are marketed in Britain as "Scotch halibut" and "Scarborough woof", or, simply "woof" in other areas of the northeast coast, and are a popular ingredient in fish and chips.

-In Iceland and Norway, the species is called steinbítur/steinbit, which literally translates to "stone biter".
+In Iceland and Norway, the Atlantic wolfish is known as "steinbítur" or "steinbit", which translates to "stone biter" in English.
+This name is derived from the fish's strong jaws and teeth, which are capable of crushing hard-shelled prey such as shellfish and crustaceans.